99003166/GENESIS/MiniProject_C/4_TestPlanAndOutput/README.md

-This document has documentation using doxy file
+This document has text cases and test output of the project